-the Korean crisis to Congress but was repeatedly rebuffed by legislative leaders who told him that it was unnecessary to seek congressional authorization for what was already a really popular decision.247 Robert Taft, a Republican Senator from Ohio, did publicly challenge the constitutionality of President Truman's action on the Senate floor, but he also made it clear that had President Truman sought congressional authorization, he would have voted for it.248 In the end, there is sufficient evidence that Congress had endorsed the Korean crisis informally even if it did not do so through formal legislative action.
+Korean crisis, congressional leaders from both sides of the aisle publicly endorsed President Truman's commitment of troops.
+263 Indeed, Truman actually sought to present the Korean crisis to Congress but was repeatedly rebuffed by legislative leaders who told him that it was unnecessary to seek congressional authorization for what was already a really popular decision.
+264 Robert Taft, a Republican Senator from Ohio, did publicly challenge the constitutionality of President Truman's action on the Senate floor, but he also made it clear that had President Truman sought congressional authorization, he would have voted for it.
+265 In the end, there is sufficient evidence that Congress had endorsed the Korean crisis informally even if it did not do so through formal legislative action.

 One of the gravest foreign policy crises of the post-WWII era was the Cuban missile crisis of 1963.
 Yet President Kennedy did not formally seek congressional authorization before making his decision to mount a blockade to induce the removal of Soviet missiles from Cuba.
 Horeover, President Kennedy decided not to use force against the Cubans or the Soviets in the midst of a rapidly escalating crisis and yet he did not seem to suffer any domestic audience costs.
 Indeed, the public opinion polls at the time overwhelmingly endorsed President Kennedy's decision to mount a blockade against Soviet ships.
-Soviet ships.
+Horeover, President Kennedy's decision to mount a blockade against Soviet ships.

 A broader examination of the Cuban missile crisis yields some factors that go a long way in reconciling some of the apparent inconsistencies between that crisis with what the political insurance and signaling model would predict.
 First, the Cuban missile crisis ostensibly involved an international crisis that was foisted upon the United States in which the President had little choice but to react.
-Indeed, President Kennedy purportedly viewed presidential inaction on the Cuban Missile Crisis as possible basis for impeachment.251 Thus, unlike most of the conventional use of force cases, the President
+Indeed, President Kennedy purportedly viewed presidential inaction on the Cuban Missile Crisis as possible basis for